 If you do not sign the tuition fee contract with two weeks from your matriculation, and do not submit an application for deletion from the university’s matriculation register, the university will charge the tuition fee on the basis of the credit point price and the number of credit points to be obtained for the courses for which the student has registered.

-If you cancel the studies before 20 October, you are not required to pay the tuition fee.
-If you cancel the studies after the payment deadline (20 October), you must pay the tuition fee of the current semester.
+If you cancel the studies before 20 September (only first semester students), you are not required to pay the tuition fee.
+If you cancel the studies after the payment deadline (20 September, only first semester students), you must pay the tuition fee of the current semester.

 All Estonian-taught degree programmes are free of charge for full-time students.
 You have to start paying the tuition fee only if you fail to meet the nominal study load requirement.
 A full-time student is supposed to obtain 30 ECTS per semester and 60 ECTS per academic year.
 The payment threshold is 6 ECTS: if you complete 24 ECTS by the end of semester, you do not have to pay yet.
 However, you need to receive 54 ECTS by the end of the second semester: credit points are calculated cumulatively per semester.
 Information about credit point prices can be found here.

 The University does not sign separate contracts with the students on Estonian-taught programmes.